null-char/rustrot13/README.md

 ROT13.
 For help on the decrypt subcommand you can run `rot13 decrypt --help`.

 ## Notes
-In the future, I also plan on implementing some form of Caesar cipher encryption method as well.
+In the future, I plan on turning this into just a staight up Caeser cipher instead of just restricting the shift to 13.